Beacon has two ways of recording that two members share an address and can be treated as partners.

-Therefore, if a member stops being eligible for Gift Aid, the "Gift Aid from" box on the Member Record must be blanked out BEFORE processing the renewal payment.
+Therefore, if a member stops being eligible for Gift Aid, the "Gift Aid from" box on the Member Record must be blanked out BEFORE or DURING processing the renewal payment.
 Doing this does not affect the Gift Aid eligibility of Subscription Transactions already in the system.

 With suitable privileges, a user can edit the Subscription Transaction (or any other financial transaction), changing the member and amount eligible for Gift Aid, PROVIDED that this Gift Aid has not been marked as already claimed.
 This is totally at the discretion of the user and they are responsible for the validity of any amounts claimed.
 No checks are made by Beacon.